CSCfi/csc-user-guide/docs/apps/paraview.md

 ## Standalone mode

 The most straightforward way to use ParaView is to run it in standalone mode.
-This mode is sufficient for basic visualization tasks.
+This mode is sufficient for basic visualization tasks and is a good starting point also for more complex tasks.

 Standalone ParaView needs no pvserver reservation. **Note that ParaView should not be run on the login node.** You can use `sinteractive -i` command to reserve one CPU and up to 16 GB memory for your interactive session.
 When resources become available, the session is directed to a compute node.
 Load module and start ParaView
 ```
 module purge
-module load paraview/5.8.0-paraview
+module load paraview/5.8.1-paraview
 paraview
 ```
 If you need more resources, use `srun` and give session parameters as a one-liner.
 The following reserves 32 GB memory for one CPU, for one hour